 The categories aim to honor businesses at every stage in their life cycle, from start-ups to family businesses that span multiple generations.

 From those who have championed the cause to those who have turned adversity into success in another chapter of their lives, these awards will honor small, medium and large business owners.

-The winners will be honored at a special awards luncheon ceremony at EntreCon® 2019.
+The winners will be honored at EntreCon® 2020 Awards Ceremony on Monday, November 16.

 AWARDS SPONSOR, COX BUSINESS

 Cox Business is a proud supporter of innovators, entrepreneurs and small businesses.
 We believe that investing in these enterprises and helping them grow is important to the future of our community.

 EntreCon® provides invaluable insights for local business leaders to develop and grow, and Cox Business is honored to be an active partner in that growth.